myhdl/myhdl/doc/source/manual/conversion.rst

 checking, this makes it possible to infer a bit width, which is required for implementation.

-As noted before, it is not possible to modify value of a an :class:`intbv` object using name assignment.
+As noted before, it is not possible to modify value of an :class:`intbv` object using name assignment.
 In the following, we will show how it can be done instead.
 Consider::